untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 - `GaussianDebugOptions.shared.disableWorkingSetBudget` sizes the set to the resident total and grants every chunk its whole count — the pre-budget behaviour, for an A/B of what the budget cuts and what it saves.
+- `GaussianDebugOptions.shared.disableScreenWeightedQuotas` grants every visible chunk the same fraction of its splats, `floor(scale × count)` with `scale = (0.98 × budget − reserved) /
+  requested`, instead of weighting the quotas by screen area — the pre-weighting rule, byte for byte, for an A/B of what the weighting moves.
+(With `disableChunkCull` and this off, the chunks no view keeps carry the minimum screen area and are cut first on a truncated frame.)
 - A `.ply` asset, or a `.untoldgs` decoded on the CPU because the decode kernel is unavailable (or expanded once at load because the per-chunk kernels are), has no chunk table and keeps the per-splat cull over its whole encoded buffer.